TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffApi.rst

 If the correct context is set, the current extension name and language is provided by the request.
 Otherwise it must be provided.

-The documentation for the Viewhelper can be found at :ref:`t3viewhelper:typo3-fluid-translate`.
+The documentation for the `ViewHelper`:pn: can be found at :ref:`t3viewhelper:typo3-fluid-translate`.